+Surgical therapy includes the invasive approach to hair restoration.
 There are several methods used in hair restoration today.
 The two main hair restoration procedures are the strip excision and a newer and advanced technology called Follicular Unit Extraction (FUE).
 Our clinic has adopted FUE as our procedure of choice, mainly because one of our staff members, Thomas Ortiz, is an original member of the first team in the US, specifically in Alpharetta, GA, to figure out FUE from scratch.
 Thomas created tools with that pioneering physician and were later patented.
-Thomas after a lengthy tour of several top hair restoration clinics was able to test, use, provide technical opinions, and finally put to test side by side with his preferred FUE machine and the newer FUE machines such as the NeoGraft, ARTAS Robotics, FELLER auto-Drill, and the Harris SAFE Drill System.
+Thomas then went to work with different top hair restoration surgeons and then came up with what he and Dr. Jason Guillot felt was best in terms of quality aesthetic outcomes, less down times for the patient and at the lowest cost.

-With this knowledge Thomas came back to his roots to LA and the MS Gulf Coast in 2015.
-Thomas by shear chance, or a Divine calling; met Dr. Jason Guilliot.
-Dr. Guilliot, in his own right also pioneered in his plastic surgery and ENT practice specifically in face lift techniques as well as other head and neck surgeries.
+Dr. Guilliot, in his own right also pioneered in his facial plastic surgery and ENT practice specifically in face lift techniques as well as other head and neck surgeries.
 Thomas and Dr. Guilliot together with both of their enthusiasm in the field of hair restoration, teamed up and now have a thriving hair restoration department with more experience than all of the area clinics combined in Southern Louisiana from Baton Rouge, Bay St. Louis, Mississippi, to Mobile, Alabama.
 The FUE team is its own department at the SLENT Surgical Offices in Mandeville, LA and only focuses on one hair restoration per day.
 They put in the forefront a more personal experience for their clients.
 The fees are THE LOWEST in the region.
 The small team can handle large 2 day meggassessions > 3500+ grafts as well as small regular one day sessions of 1800 or less grafts.
 Quality is kept high by being small, efficient, and they truly enjoy the work.

 What is FUE?